open/close all folders

 - This trope is played straight in Super Dimension Fortress Macross/Robotech where all of Earth bombarded and devastated in a planet wide assault.
 Furthermore, this experience was the driving reason in the aborted sequel Robotech: The Sentinels for the heroes to lead a major armed expedition to the Robotech Masters' world.
 Ostensibly, the major goal is to come to an accord with that power, but if it comes to fighting, then at least their world will be the battlefield this time.

 - In the final episode of Jormungand, nearly every continent has descended into this.
-A "New USSR" and the United States are locked in a second Cold War, the Indo-Pakistan conflict has started anew, a sixth Arab-Israeli Conflict has erupted in the Middle East, China has suffered an economic crash, race riots are breaking out in Indonesia, drug cartels and left-wing terrorists have turned much of Latin America into a smoking wasteland, the same can be said of Africa as its many civil wars have escalated, and Europe is under siege by a massive new spate of terrorism to the point that Big Ben has been destroyed.
-The only continent that seems untouched (besides Antarctica, of course) is Australia.
+A "New USSR" and the United States are locked in a second Cold War, the Indo-Pakistan conflict has started anew, a sixth Arab–Israeli Conflict has erupted in the Middle East, China has suffered an economic crash, race riots are breaking out in Indonesia, drug cartels and left-wing terrorists have turned much of Latin America into a smoking wasteland, the same can be said of Africa as its many civil wars have escalated, and Europe is under siege by a massive new spate of terrorism to the point that Big Ben has been destroyed.
+The only continents that seem untouched are, Antarctica and Oceana.